Venafi/vcert-python/README-NGTS.md

 The production token endpoint is taken from the Palo Alto SASE auth API ([reference](https://pan.dev/sase/api/auth/post-auth-v-1-oauth-2-access-token/)).

-> **Note:** Defaulting `token_url` is a deliberate divergence from the Go VCert
-> implementation, which still requires the token URL.
-It is a planned-but-not-yet-upstreamed
-> change.

 #### Safeguards around `token_url`

 `token_url` is the **credential sink** — your service-account `client_id`/`client_secret` are